dlibby-/EditContext/explainer.md

 ```

+## Implementation details

+In a browser where the document thread is decoupled from the input thread, there is some synchronization that needs to take place so that the web developer can provide a consistent and reliable editing experience.
+The OS sees the key press and and delivers a message to the browser's input thread.
+The browser's input thread will route this to the appropriate document thread.
+If an EditContext has focus, the ```keydown``` event will be fired on that EditContext.
+As part of handling the key down on the input thread, the IME (if in use) will also be fed the key.
+It may choose to interpret that key differently depending on the input language --- the IME will then inform the text services framework to update the shared buffer.
+The text service will then tell the browser about this update, which eventually gets routed to the EditContext via the ```textupdate``` event.
+The user then lifts their finger from the key - the OS again delivers a message to the browser's input thread, and following the previous flow, the ```keyup``` event will be dispatched on the EditContext.

+Due to the asynchronous nature of these updates, it is possible for the ```textupdate```
 ## Open Issues

 How to deal with the object model for focus, which is currently expressed via an Element (e.g. document.activeElement).
 Additionally how do we define tab ordering?
 Could we associate the EditContext with an element and have it 'forward' events?